List of ROH World Tag Team Champions

 The ROH World Tag Team Championship is a professional wrestling world tag team championship owned by the Ring of Honor (ROH) promotion; it is contested for in their tag team division.
 The championship was created and debuted on September 21, 2002, at ROH's Unscripted event.
-At said event, the championship was represented by a trophy, which was destroyed by American Dragon & Michael Modest after they were defeated by The Prophecy (Christopher Daniels & Donovan Morgan), who had just become the inaugural champions.
+At said event, the championship was represented by a trophy, which was destroyed by American Dragon and Michael Modest after they were defeated by The Prophecy (Christopher Daniels and Donovan Morgan), who had just become the inaugural champions.
 Daniels and Morgan were awarded physical belts later in 2002.
-Originally called the ROH Tag Team Championship, the title was renamed to the ROH World Tag Team Championship in July 2006 after the title was defended in Japan for the first time earlier that month, when then-champions, Austin Aries & Roderick Strong, defeated Naruki Doi & Masato Yoshino to retain the championship.
+Originally called the ROH Tag Team Championship, the title was renamed to the ROH World Tag Team Championship in July 2006 after the title was defended in Japan for the first time earlier that month, when then-champions, Austin Aries and Roderick Strong, defeated Naruki Doi and Masato Yoshino to retain the championship.

 Title reigns are determined either by professional wrestling matches between different wrestlers involved in pre-existing scripted feuds, plots, and storylines, or by scripted circumstances.
-Wrestlers were portrayed as either villains or heroes as they followed a series of tension-building events, which culminated in a wrestling match or series of matches for the championship.
 Reigns that were won on pay-per-view events aired on tape delay up to weeks or months apart.
 Reigns that were won at live events were released on DVD.
 Title changes that occurred on ROH's primary television program, Ring of Honor Wrestling, air up to three to five weeks apart.

-The inaugural champions were The Prophecy (Daniels & Morgan), whom ROH recognized to have become the champions after defeating American Dragon & Michael Modest on September 21, 2002, at ROH's Unscripted event in the final of a one-night tournament.